EarthGman/nix-library/readme.md

 # mkProgramOption function
 - Used for wrapping program options for nixos or home-manager
 - takes pkgs programName and an optional description and returns an enable and package option attribute set. package used defaults to programName, if different then use packageName.

+# listToEnableOption
+- takes a list of strings and returns a nested set assigned with a value of true.
+- EX: [ "profiles" "default" "enable" ] -> { profiles.default.enable = true; }